arnaranjo/python-mini-playground/README.md

 ### Projects.
 - CaesarCypher: GUI implementation of Caesar's cipher technique.
 - PomodoroAPP: App to use the pomodoro technique and be focused for 25 minutes.
+- Snake: The Classic Game made with Python's Turtle Graphics.